DeisData/deisdata.github.io/python/pandas/index.md

-We can see that this data frame has several different columns, with information about countries and demography
+We can see that this data frame has several different columns, with information about countries and demography.

 ## Summarize data frame